Update: This post has been amended to reflect the confirmed dates of Prime Day, October 13 – 14 2020.

 Amazon Prime Day was huge last year and will be even bigger this year.
 The sale period will last longer, more people are using Amazon Prime than ever before, and the marketplace is as competitive as it’s ever been.
 It’s a major opportunity and you need to plan ahead.
 Come up with your strategy now and make sure all your ads, store pages, product features, search terms, and everything else is good to go.

 Last year, the average increase in sales was 3x.
 Those who take full advantage of all the opportunities saw much, much greater than a 3x increase.
 Let’s get on it!
-If you’re feeling overwhelmed, stuck on anything, or are simply looking for advice, please feel free to connect with us on LinkedIn, reach out to Amazon@eAccountable.com, or give us a call at 866-209-0669.
+If you’re feeling overwhelmed, stuck on anything, or are simply looking for advice, please feel free to drop us a line here.
+You can also connect with us on LinkedIn, reach out to Amazon@eAccountable.com, or give us a call at 866-209-0669.

 Let’s have a great Amazon Prime Day!